How do you get to Tortuguero from Puerto Viejo (or vice-versa?)

 Fly to Tortuguero

 You can fly to Tortuguero from San Jose, Limon or Arenal (the Limón and Arenal flights are not operated all year long but you can check if this option is available).
-If you're coming from the Pacific coast or Arenal it may be possible to book a connecting flight via San José.
+If you're coming from the Pacific coast it may be possible to book a connecting flight via San José.
 You can book these services as follows:

 San Jose → Tortuguero Tortuguero → San Jose